zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp22.md

 ---
 layout: course
-permalink: /ie6600-bos-su22/
+categories: courses
 maintitle: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-title: IE6600 • Full Summer 2022 • Northeastern University • Boston
+title: IE6600 • Spring 2022 • Northeastern University • Seattle
 image: neu.png
 nav: IE6600
 description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
 It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.